techpmsap/S4HC_Powerweek_2018/Exercise_10/Exercise_10.md

 1. Rebuild by executing Maven clean and install goals.
 Push again to Cloud Foundry and the application should be still working fine
 	![](images/49.png)
 1. Congratulations!
 You have successfully strengthen security on your application.
+<<Note: Mention which app to push and refresh, audience might get confused that they need to refresh the bpcrf app but actually it's the approuter app >>

 ### <a name="dealing-with-permissions"></a>Dealing with permissions
 In this chapter you are going to see how Spring Security can deal with permissions inside SAP CP.